GianMen91/gitlab-statistics/README.md

 ## Troubleshooting

-Use nvm install v22.2.0 in case of error
+Use nvm install v22.2.0 in case of an error

 ## License